 The City of Detroit just can’t catch a break.
 Nobody has taken a bigger beating than Motown the last couple of decades.
-From record high unemployment, the auto industry leaving them in the dust, and the Lions going 0-16; Detroit has become the epitome of all things fucked.
+From record high unemployment, the auto industry leaving them in the dust, and the Lions going 0-16; Detroit has become the epitome of failure.
 So it’s no surprise that Hollywood treats it like the zombie apocalypse hit and then the zombies left to look for a stable real estate market.
-Perhaps this is time for the motor city to make a comeback.
-Perhaps it’s time to show the city where the murder rate is plummeting, businesses are returning to the city in record numbers, the Pistons can finish higher than 8th in the Eastern conference.
 Maybe in 2016, it’s time to portray a different kind of Detroit…nah, the city still sucks, here’s Don’t Breathe.

 A group of amateur thieves run around the suburbs of Detroit breaking into homes and stealing items of low value to survive.
 Our main character Rocky, played by Jane Levy, lives in the same 8 Mile trailer park once owned by Eminem and even comes with its very own shitty neglectful parents and sympathetic toddler of abuse.
 Rocky wants to take her daughter and move to California for a better life but the problem is obviously that they are poor and have no money.
 Rocky’s boyfriend Money (No that’s his real name) tells the group that there is a house in town sitting on 300 grand.
 After finding out the person that owns the home is a blind veteran who is the only person living in the creepiest part of town, the Rocky, Money and Third Wheel played by Dylan Minnette decides to pull off one more job and then get the hell outta dodge.